anshxl/DataScienceProjects/NLP-Tweet-Classifier/README.md

 ### 6. **Evaluation and Output**

 - The final model predictions were saved in a CSV file with columns `id` and `target` for easy interpretation.
+- Kaggle scored my submission to be a 0.8198, with the highest legitimate score on the leaderboard being 0.85.

 ## Requirements